EvgeniyS99/Boosting-uncertainty/README.md

 As a dataset, time series of product sales is used, where target variable is a number of sales per day.

-metrics_validation.py contains the metrics for evaluation the model and class for group time series validation written from scratch
+metrics_validation.py contains the metrics for evaluation the model and the class for group time series validation written from scratch.

 # Description of the problem
 In those high-risk tasks where machine learning applied is is crucial to estimate uncertainty in the predictions to adoid mistakes.
 A virtual ensemble comprised of the sub-models from the one trained gradient boosting model can resolve this problem. ![boosting_image](https://user-images.githubusercontent.com/106237959/194895711-823c91d1-6415-4e31-8330-bd94cd9ec749.png)